jazzband/django-analytical/docs/services/rating_mailru.rst

 Installation
 ============

-To start using the Rating@Mail.ru integration, you must have installed the django-analytical package and have added the ``analytical`` application to :const:`INSTALLED_APPS` in your project :file:`settings.py` file.
+To start using the Rating\@Mail.ru integration, you must have installed the django-analytical package and have added the ``analytical`` application to :const:`INSTALLED_APPS` in your project :file:`settings.py` file.
 See :doc:`../install` for details.

-Next you need to add the Rating@Mail.ru template tag to your templates.
+Next you need to add the Rating\@Mail.ru template tag to your templates.
 This step is only needed if you are not using the generic :ttag:`analytical.*` tags.
 If you are, skip to :ref:`rating-mailru-configuration`.

-The Rating@Mail.ru counter code is inserted into templates using a template tag.
+The Rating\@Mail.ru counter code is inserted into templates using a template tag.
 Load the :mod:`rating_mailru` template tag library and insert the :ttag:`rating_mailru` tag.
 Because every page that you want to track must have the tag, it is useful to add it to your base template.
 Insert